MrMinemeet/PhoneConnect/README.md

 # PhoneConnect
- Connect your Phone to your PC and receive notifications
+ Connect your Phone to your PC and get alerted when a new notification arrives or transfer files between your phone and pc with ease.

+## Status:
+* Notification transfer to PC is currently being implemented

+## Thought
+Out thought is to get this app a bit like KDE Connect or the Apple Notification and File Transfer "System".